 05 of 11

 It's a funny thing to watch when a dog scoots his butt on the ground.
-If you not sure you've seen this, or just want a laugh, check out this funny video of dogs scooting.
+If you not sure, you've seen this, or want a laugh, check out this funny video of dogs scooting.
 Is this something your dog does?
-Don't worry, your dog is not weird (well maybe he is, but it's not because of scooting).
+Don't worry; your dog is not weird (well maybe he is, but it's not because of scooting).

 Dogs scoot their butts on the ground because something is bothering them back there.
 That "something" is usually the anal glands.
 Located on either side of the anus, these sacs fill with oily, stinky fluid.
-In some dogs, the anal glands naturally empty during bowel movements.
-Other dogs need a little help from humans to have their anal glands expressed.
+In most dogs, the anal glands naturally empty during bowel movements.
+Other dogs need a little help from humans to have their anal glands expressed occasionally, so this should be assessed by your veterinarian if you are noticing frequent scooting.

 06 of 11